 People are the absolute most likely to buy your game in the moments after they’ve played it.
 If you can’t sell it to them right then (see #1), then the best you can do is give them an incentive to go buy it at their first opportunity.

-3. Never Bring More Copies of Your Newest Game than You Bring of Your Oldest Game
+Never Bring More Copies of Your Newest Game than You Bring of Your Oldest Game

 We brought about an equal number of copies of Two Rooms as we did of WCRR, based on previous year’s and con’s data.
 However, with WCRR, we sold out at the onset of day two, whereas it took us until the end of the show to deplete our Two Rooms stockpile.
 WCRR was a new release, Gen Con is a huge show, we should have stocked it better.

-4. Volunteers At Booth = Your Games +1
+Volunteers At Booth = Your Games +1

 This wasn’t a huge mistake, but it was something we had to keep thinking about as time went on, we had two tables for two games, so two volunteers seemed good for our lowest point.
-However, that meant no one was free to make sales, run cards, get change, or act as a barker” for drawing crowds, setting up future demos, or explaining what’s happening in an in-progress game to curious onlookers1.
+However, that meant no one was free to make sales, run cards, get change, or act as a “barker” for drawing crowds, setting up future demos, or explaining what’s happening in an in-progress game to curious onlookers1.
 This is bad.

 Overall, none of these mistakes were killers for us.
 And that’s always an important thing to keep in mind, we’re constantly trying to take note of what’s happening around us, and what we can do to improve it.
 We had phenomenal feedback and excitement around U Mad Bro, and like I said, we sold out of WCRR lightning-fast.
 The Tuesday Knight Podcast Live-recording went really well, and it was amazing to connect to so many of our fans.
 On top of all of that, I got voted to be an ENnies judge for 2018, which is a huge honor.
 All that to say, there’s a lot we did right at Gen Con 50, but that’s a post for another time.

-1. That floater” person who is free to cover those non-demo bases can often be you, the owner or designer or publisher, but then be aware, when your Chinese licensee comes up to chat, or a retailer wants to ask you how they can get a demo copy, you’ll now be occupied.
+That “floater” person who is free to cover those non-demo bases can often be you, the owner or designer or publisher, but then be aware, when your Chinese licensee comes up to chat, or a retailer wants to ask you how they can get a demo copy, you’ll now be occupied.
 We’ve found it’s best to leave people who are likely to be drawn away to deal with meetings randomly off the schedule entirely, so there’s no assumption that they’ll be there to cover a gap staffing.↩︎

 At Gen Con this year, I finally got to run a one-shot session1 of my sci-fi horror RPG, Mothership.
 We had a good spread of players: two were really...